ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 # Part 2: An Implementation of `DefaultMap` as a BST (18 points)

-You’ll provide a fast implementation of an interface called `DefaultMap` in `BST.java`.
+You’ll provide a fast implementation of an interface called `DefaultMap` in `BST.java`.  `BST.java` implements the `DefaultMap` interface.

 You will implement all the methods defined in the `DefaultMap` interface.
 You must ensure that each has the specified big-O bound in the **worst case**, and argue why based on the documentation of any libraries you use, or based on your implementation.
 Note that these are big-O bounds, so doing _better_ (like O(1) where O(log(n)) is required) is acceptable.
 In each, _n_ represents the number of entries in the map.